elizabethnyam/etana/workspaces/RunningEtanaLocally.md

 Identity Service provides functionality allowing creating identity backups and restoring from backups.
 For this to work, Identity Service assumes existence of two environment variables:

-1. `IDBOX_BACKUP` holding the absolute path to the backup folder on your machine.
+1. `ETANA_BACKUP` holding the absolute path to the backup folder on your machine.
-2. `IDBOX_BACKUP_PASSWORD` holding the backup password.
+2. `ETANA_BACKUP_PASSWORD` holding the backup password.

 Please add these environment variables to your shell configuration file.